virtengine/docs.virtengine.com/_posts/v1.5/14-configuring-on-premise/vertice_up.md

 ---
 title: "UP"
-excerpt: "Is your open source PaaS Vertice up ?"
+excerpt: "Is your open source PaaS VirtEngine up ?"
 ---